abdih17/cheap-noms/README.md

 # cheap-noms
-An app that uses the yelp api to generate reviews in a easy-to-find-way.
+An app that uses the Yelp and Googele Maps api to generate food options and locations in a easy-to-find-way.

 User Story:

 User:
-Find restaurants that provide stellar food for a low price based on the cuisine.
+Find restaurants by location that provide stellar food for a low price based on the cuisine.

 Developer:
-Filter Yelp's API by location, price of cheap and rating of 5 stars.
+Request user input from Yelp's API by location, low price, search term and rating.